nafeezatajenifuja/nafeezatajenifuja.github.io/_pages/about.md

 Contact
 ---------
-:email: taadebi2 'at' uh 'dot' edu
+:email: taadebiyi2 'at' uh 'dot' edu

-For collaboration opportunities, project discussions, or professional inquires, feeel free to reach out via my mail.
+For collaboration opportunities, project discussions, or professional inquiries, feel free to reach out via email.

 You can also reach me via [LinkedIn](https://www.linkedin.com/in/taiwo-adebiyi-055750174/).
 Kindly note that response times may vary due to bandwidth limitations.